eehitchcock/100_readings/mn1/mn1_intro.md

 1. __Copeland__, Rita, _Rhetoric, Hermeneutics, and Translation in the Middle Ages_, Cambridge University Press, Cambridge, 1995

-1. __Curtius__, E. R., Selections from _European Literature and the Latin Middle Ages_, trans.
-Willard R. Trask, Bollingen, New York, 1953

-1. - __Irvine__, Martin, _The Making of Textual Culture: Grammatica and Literary Theory, 350-1100_, Cambridge Univeristy Press, Cambridge, 1994 - Stacks: __PN671 .I68 1994__
+1.  __Irvine__, Martin, _The Making of Textual Culture: Grammatica and Literary Theory, 350-1100_, Cambridge Univeristy Press, Cambridge, 1994 - Stacks: __PN671 .I68 1994__

 1. __Reynolds__, L. D., _Scribes and Scholars: a Guide to the Transmission of Greek and Latin Literature_, Oxford University Press, Oxford, 1991 - Burke (UTS): __PA47 .R4 1991__